sketchplugins/plugin-directory/README.md

 - [Sketch Translation](https://github.com/hoai265/language-sketch-plugin), by Hoai Nguyen: A Sketch plugin for easy multi-language design
 - [Sketch Unlock All Selected Layers](https://github.com/derekatkinson/sketch-unlock-all-selected-layers#readme), by Derek Atkinson: Unlock all selected layers using ⌘⌥L
 - [Sketch Wakatime](https://github.com/wakatime/sketch-wakatime), by WakaTime: A Plugin to update your WakaTime stats automatically from Sketch.
-- [Sketch WCAG](https://github.com/bryanberger/sketch-wcag), by Bryan Berger: A Sketch plugin that lets you contrast test your entire color palette against the WCAG guidelines all at once
 - [Sketch Camera Hotkeys](https://github.com/jayhxmo/sketch-camera-hotkeys), by Jay Mo: Navigate around and present more efficiently
 - [Sketch Easing Gradients](https://github.com/larsenwork/sketch-easing-gradient), by larsenwork: Supercharge your gradients in Sketch with no-linear color mix and custom color spaces
 - [Sketch Export to](https://github.com/mascardoso/sketch-export), by Marco Cardoso: Export an artboard layers to json or markdown